 What should I look for in a policy?

-Features to look for when comparing policies include:
+These are the key features to look for when comparing policies:

 - Benefit amount.
 Decide how much coverage you need and look for a company that issues policies with that face value.

 - Guaranteed renewable.
 Some policies guarantee that you’ll be eligible for renewal if you make your payments on time.